Ards RFC

-Ards RFC (Ards Rugby Football Club) is a rugby club based in Newtownards, County Down, Northern Ireland, playing in the Ulster Rugby Championship Division 2.
+Ards Rugby Football Club is a rugby union club based in Newtownards, County Down, Northern Ireland, playing in the Ulster Rugby Championship Division 2.
 It is affiliated to the Ulster Branch of the Irish Rugby Football Union.
 The club currently fields three adult teams and a women's team, North Down Women, who are a combination of players from Ards, Bangor and Donaghadee.
-Three youth teams also play at under-18, under-16 and under-14 levels.
-There is also a rapidly developing girls' junior section and a very successful mini rugby section in the club.
+Growing Youth teams for both girls and boys rugby play at under-18, under-16 and under-14 levels, as well as a rapidly growing and successful Mini Rugby section in the club.
 The club works in close collaboration with local schools such as Regent House Grammar School, Movilla High School and Strangford College who provide much of the playing talent at the club.

 Foundation

 On 11 April 1928, Ards Rugby Football Club was formed at a meeting in Newtownards Academy pavilion.
 The first competitive game was played on 13 October 1928.
 Ards RFC played most of their early years in the Ulster Junior Leagues.